jiriklepl/ParCo2024-artifact/README.md

 This is the replication package containing code and experimental results for the paper "Pure C++ Approach to Optimized Parallel Traversal of Regular Data Structures" submitted to the PMAM 2024 workshop.

+## Table of contents

+- [Overview](#overview) - overview of the contents of the artifact
+- [Requirements](#requirements) - software requirements for the experiments
+- [Experiment reproduction](#experiment-reproduction) - steps for reproducing the experiments
+- [Validation](#validation) - steps for validating the implementations
+- [Producing plots presented in the paper](#producing-plots-presented-in-the-paper) steps for generating the plots presented in the paper
+- [Code comparison](#code-comparison) - steps for comparing the code of the original Polybench/C benchmark and the Noarr implementation (summarization presented in the paper)
+- [Comparing transformations for tuning](#comparing-transformations-for-tuning) - steps for comparing the code changes required to perform the tuning transformations implemented in [PolybenchC-tuned](PolybenchC-tuned) on algorithms in [PolybenchC-pretune](PolybenchC-pretune) that are adjusted for the transformations

 ## Overview

 The artifact contains experimental results on various modifications of the following benchmark suits: